KANSAS CITY MUSEUM PROJECT

 The installed chandelier at the Kansas City Museum.

-The installation is the culmination of a Belger Arts - Kansas City Museum collaboration involving the design and creation of the glass chandelier and the selection of the following artists for the project:
+The 2024 installation was the culmination of a Belger Arts – The Museum of Kansas City collaboration involving the design and creation of the glass chandelier and the selection of the following artists for the project:

 Gaffers – Tess Healy, Jacqueline Polofka, and Hoseok Youn